Jangleur1991/personservice/README.md

 # person-service
-This will be a simple microservice that stores and displays people and their parents.
+This is a simple microservice that stores and displays people and their parents.

+## REST Endpoints

+* retrieve all person: GET /api/person
+* retrieve a person by id: GET /api/person/{id}